sidpalas/devops-directive-website/content/posts/2020/03/always-on-minikube/index.md

 ### 2) Install `kubectl` on the Client System

-I already had `kubectl` installed on my primary development machine, but you could follow these instructions ([Kubectl Installation Instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)) to install on the system you plan to access the cluster from.
+I already had `kubectl` installed on my primary development machine, but you could follow these instructions ([Kubectl Installation Instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)) to install it on the system you plan to access the cluster from.

 ### 3) Add port forwarding rule from the Server System to the Minikube VM